 The following table describes the configurable findings parameters.

-NOTE Configuring a parameter not mentioned in the Configurable parameters in the findings-config.xml file table may lead to errors in the displayed findings, or a general failure to load the findings.
+NOTE Configuring a parameter not mentioned in Table 8-2 may lead to errors in the displayed findings, or a general failure to load the findings.
 To configure such parameters, contact Precise Customer Support.